Charlie Macnamara - Technical Writer and Developer

 Morning Mix

-Morning reveals two distinct aromas: biga's sweet, malty notes and starter's sharp acidity.
+Morning brings two aromas: biga’s malty sweetness and starter’s acidity.

 Adding whole grain flour to the starter